solliancenet/microsoft-postgresql-developer-guide/11_03_Setup/00_Template_Deployment_Instructions.md

     - The `prefix` specifies a unique identifier for Azure resources
     - The `administratorLogin` specifies the login for the Azure resources (such as PostgreSQL and the VM)
     - The `administratorLoginPassword` specifies the password for the deployed Azure resources
-    - The `location` set to an Azure environment closest to the users
+    - The `location` should be set to an Azure environment closest to the users

 3. If deploying the [insecure ARM template](../Artifacts/template.json) (`template.json`), edit the associated [parameters file](../Artifacts/template.parameters.json) (`template.parameters.json`).
     - The `uniqueSuffix` specifies a unique identifier for Azure resources